stavroskasidis/BlazorContextMenu/README.md

 ## ⚠️ Breaking changes ⚠️
+Upgrading from 0.10 to 0.11
+>- The `CssOverrides` API is removed and override configuration is moved into templates.
+The `DefaultCssOverrides` of the `ConfigureTemplate` API must be used.

 Upgrating from 0.5 to 0.6
 >- You must add in `Startup.ConfigureServices` of your Blazor client side project the following line `services.AddBlazorContextMenu();`
 >- The `BlazorContextMenu.BlazorContextMenuDefaults` API is removed.
 Use the API provided in the service configuration.